 Judith Mitchell, harp and piano

-Judith G. Mitchell is delighted to be joining the Lincoln School music program.
-She graduated from the University of Rhode Island where she received a Bachelor of Arts degree.
-She later studied harp with Hunjung Choi, Assistant Professor at Brown University, and piano with Dr. Eleanor Carlson, former chair of the music department at the University of Massachusetts - Dartmouth.
-She is the President of the Southeastern Chapter MMTA, Massachusetts Music Teachers Association, and a member of MTNA, Music Teachers National Association.
-She is a member of the American Harp Society and Vice President of the Shoreline Chapter for Harpists which includes southeastern Massachusetts, Rhode Island and Connecticut.
-In addition to teaching harp at Lincoln she teaches harp and piano privately, and performs at various venues with her levered and pedal harps.
+Judith G. Mitchell graduated from the University of Rhode Island where she received a Bachelor of Arts degree in Psychology.
+After a career in social work, she decided to pursue her lifelong passion for music.
+She studied with Hunjung Choi, assistant professor of harp, at Brown University and Dr. Eleanor Carlson, former Chair of the music department at UMASS Dartmouth.
+She is the former president of the Southeastern Chapter of MMTA and is a member of MTNA.
+She is a member of the American Harp Society and a former president of the Shoreline Chapter for harpists, which includes Massachusetts, Rhode Island, and Connecticut.
+Presently, she serves as a member of the Board of Directors for the Fall River Symphony, Fall River, MA.
+In addition to teaching piano and harp at Lincoln, she teaches both instruments privately and performs at various venues with her levered and pedal harps.
+In her spare time she is a square dancer with the Portsmouth, RI Town Howlers.

 Marcia Taylor, guitar and voice